elunna/nerfhack-changelog/README.md

 * white dragons are weaker than other dragons
 * gray dragons can flank
 * shimmering dragons have displacement and resist stunning
+* Not all dragons can see invisible.
+Only highly intelligent and/or magical dragons get this ability.
+Removed see invisible from red, green, white, orange, and yellow dragons.

 ### Unique monster changes
 * unique monsters cannot be tamed